SeverinAlexB/code_challenge/README.md

 - Initial orderbooks are not yet synced.
 The list of endpoints is already fetched though.
 - Add code to call a specific service endpoint.
 - New orders are not propagated to the peers.
 - The code has room for improvement from an "Clean Code" perspective.
+Same with tests.
-- `exchangeId` == `serverPort`.
+- `exchangeId` is the same as the server port.
 This simplifies the development but is of course not a solution in the real world.
+- Add better logging system.

 ## Getting started